 - Alias Grace by Margaret Atwood

 - Eat Pray and Love by Elizabeth Gilbert

 - The God Of Small Things by Arundhati Roy

 Let us talk

-Have you read this one?
+Have you read The handmaid’s tale by Margaret Atwood?
 I love the Hulu series, how about you?
 Let us talk.